 Psychological well-being influences every aspect of life, including relationships, work, family and day-to-day functioning.
-Consider your own life as you reflect on the following questions:

 - Do you feel stuck?
 Overwhelmed?
 Unsatisfied?
 Alone?

 - Do the same things go wrong in your life again and again?

 - Are you experiencing anxiety or depression and have little hope that it will ever change?